 Prostitution and Human Trafficking Are Separate Issues

 Prostitution and Human Trafficking while seeming, and in some cases, definitely related are not visceral to each other.
-You can (and do) have prostitution that does not involve Human Trafficking, and vice verse, Human Trafficking that does not involve Prostitution.
-They are distinct and seperate issues and need to be treated as such.
+You can (and do) have prostitution that does not involve Human Trafficking, and, vice verse, Human Trafficking that does not involve Prostitution.
+They are distinct and separate issues and need to be treated as such.
 The existence of one does not intrinsically invoke the existence of the other.

 Choosing the Profession